For me and I believe, many on the left, the defining concern is that we need to show that we want to serve people whether or not we are in power.

 We need to provide more easily accessible ‘access points’.
 There is a spectrum of engagement which we describe as moving from APATHY to CHARITY to JUSTICE-SEEKING.
 There are many folks for whom the first step is simply to be involved in simple local service as a willing helper.
 Often once people are involved with others and seeing their needs up close, they start to ask the questions as to why these situations persist, leading to more political campaigning activity or community organising.

 Labour is now at an important juncture; CSM feels we should be focusing on the very reason many of us went into politics in the first place: to serve our communities and to put ‘something back’.
 We see Labour Neighbours as a practical contribution (with five initial constituency pilot projects) to the debate that Labour should have about its ‘existential purpose’.
 For me and I believe, many on the left, the defining concern is that we need to show that we want to serve people whether or not we are in power.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.